jarrodkrauszer/pwa/README.md

 Link to my github profile: [jarrodkrauszer](https://github.com/jarrodkrauszer)

-Here is a link to the project: [Progressive Web App](https://github.com/jarrodkrauszer/pwa)
+Here is a link to the project repo: [Progressive Web App](https://github.com/jarrodkrauszer/pwa)

+Here is a link to the application to run: [Progressive Web App](https://pwa-jk-acf810acdcdf.herokuapp.com/)